NLnetLabs/krill-manual/source/trust-anchor.rst

 Initialise the TA Signer
 ------------------------

-The TA Signer is always coupled to a single TA Proxy.
+The TA Signer is always associated with a single TA Proxy.
 We initialised the TA Proxy and configured a repository for it in the earlier steps.
 We now need to export some of this information so that we can an initialise the one single TA Signer for that Proxy.